-According to Pets and Dementia via The Alzheimer’s Project, pets assist individuals with dementia by giving them support and unconditional love.
+According to The Magic of Pets, pets assist individuals with dementia by giving them support and unconditional love.
 Dogs can put patient’s minds at ease and make them feel as if they are in a safer place on a daily basis.

 In terms of lifestyle, owning a dog helps with the following:

 Dogs truly make best friends.
 They provide unconditional love no matter what happens in life.